UK PM May gives parliament the chance to delay Brexit

 Here is some reaction to her proposal

 “They say... history repeats itself, first time as tragedy, second time as farce.
-By the the umpteenth time, it can only be described as grotesquely reckless.”
+By the umpteenth time, it can only be described as grotesquely reckless.”

 “This is not dithering, it’s a deliberate strategy to run down the clock.”